Microsemi/switchtec-dma/README.md

 #### DMA client interface

-In basic mode, the Switchtec DMA driver works as a DMA controller driver (provider) of the Linux DMAEngine framework.
+In address DMA mode, the Switchtec DMA driver works as a DMA controller driver (provider) of the Linux DMAEngine framework.
 For more detail, refer to Documentation/driver-api/dmaengine/provider.rst in the Linux kernel source tree.

-### Fabric mode
+### Fabric DMA mode

-In fabric mode, the Switchtec DMA driver enables data movement from one host to another within the same Switchtec fabric.
+In fabric DMA mode, the Switchtec DMA driver enables data movement from one host to another within the same Switchtec fabric.

 This mode is automatically turned on with Switchtec PAX DMA endpoint devices